Which Customer Data Platform Capabilities are a Must for Your CDP?

 The core capabilities and foundational components of a CDP can be broken into four key areas:

 • Unify.
-Bringing together and matching granular customer behavior across online and offline channels, creating a single customer view
+Bringing together and matching granular customer behavior across online and offline channels, creating a single customer view or customer 360

 • Analyze.
 Making customer insights rapidly and readily available to everyone who needs them—especially business users—and augmenting human intelligence with AI